discordjs/guide/guide/creating-your-bot/command-handling.md

 ::: tip
 - The [`fs`](https://nodejs.org/api/fs.html) module is Node's native file system module. `fs` is used to read the `commands` directory and identify our command files.
 - The [`path`](https://nodejs.org/api/path.html) is Node's native path utility module. `path` helps construct paths to access files and directories.
 One of the advantages of the `path` module is that it automatically detects the operating system and uses the appropriate joiners.
-- The <DocsLink section="collection" path="class/Collection" /> class extends JavaScript's native [`Map`](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Map) class, and includes more extensive, useful functionality. `Collection` is used to store and efficiently retrieve our commands for execution.
+- The <DocsLink section="collection" path="class/Collection" /> class extends JavaScript's native [`Map`](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Map) class, and includes more extensive, useful functionality. `Collection` is used to store and efficiently retrieve commands for execution.
 :::

-Next, using the modules imported above, dynamically retrieve your command files with a few more additions to our `index.js` file:
+Next, using the modules imported above, dynamically retrieve your command files with a few more additions to the `index.js` file:

 ```js {3-15}
 client.commands = new Collection();